From when can I go on holiday again in SalzburgerLand?

 An overview of current travel warnings and the associated measures can be found in the topic >> Safe Arrival.

-Is SalzburgerLand well prepared for a winter season in times of Covid-19?
+Is SalzburgerLand well prepared in times of Covid-19?

 Of course, these measures have been adapted according to current developments as well as changes in the epidemiological situation, and also adapted to the needs of our guests.